SageMSK/Simple-React-Starter/README.md

 But with react-router, the build won't work without a server.
 If you were to open the index.html file, it won't be able to find the files.

-To build a simple localhost server to serve up your front-end react production for you to see before you host it on a server, we will use [express.js](https://expressjs.com/)
+To build a simple localhost server to serve up your front-end react production for you to see before you host it on a server, we will use [express.js](https://expressjs.com/).

 In your terminal install expressjs:

 ```
-> npm i express
+> npm install express
 ```
 *with npm 5, --save is not required.
 It will save by default.*

 If you are not using NPM 5

 ```
-> npm i express --save
+> npm install express --save
 ```

 then we will create a *server.js* file on the root directory.